A vector quantized masked autoencoder for audiovisual speech emotion recognition: Experiments

 \section{Experiments}

-This section presents the experimental setup and results of our study, as well as a discussion of their implications.
-We evaluate the effectiveness of the proposed approach for emotion recognition on three standard audiovisual speech databases and compare it with state-of-the-art methods.
-Additionally, we perform an ablation study to analyze the impact of various hyperparameters and architectures on the performance of our method.
+This section starts by presenting the experimental setup, including the datasets and preprocessing, the model architecture, and the training configuration.
+Then, we present a first experiment that aims to measure the reconstruction quality of the VQ-MAE-AV model when applied to masked audiovisual speech data.
+We then evaluate the performance of the proposed approach for emotion recognition using four audiovisual speech datasets and comparing with several state-of-the-art methods.
+Finally, we present the results of an ablation study that measures the impact of various hyperparameters and architecture choices on the performance of our method.

-We present qualitative results for visual and audio reconstruction quality in Figure~\ref{fig:qualitative-visual} and Figure~\ref{fig:qualitative-audio}, respectively.
-Furthermore, we conduct a study to measure the reconstruction quality at different masking ratios to demonstrate the importance of multimodality in the reconstruction process.
-This analysis is detailed in Appendix~\ref{app:quality_reconstruction} and demonstrates the effectiveness of leveraging multimodality to enhance reconstruction quality.